moderndatacompany/dataos.info/docs/learn/dp_foundations2_learn_track/data_source_connectivity/setting_up_depots/index.md

 ```

 <aside class="callout">
-📖 Best Practice: You can use enviroment variables for attributes like `$POSTGRES_USERNAME` and `$POSTGRES_PASSWORD` to ensure that sensitive data is not hardcoded into the manifest file.
+📖 Best Practice: You can use environment variables for attributes like `$POSTGRES_USERNAME` and `$POSTGRES_PASSWORD` to ensure that sensitive data is not hardcoded into the manifest file.

 </aside>